 CrossFit has popularized the kipping pull-up.
 The kipping-pull is when you use the quick extension of your hips to help drive your body upwards to get your chin over a pull-up bar.
 In comparison, a strict pull-up where there is no hip extension.
 Generally, you’ll see that people who are proficient at kipping pull-ups can perform more reps with a kip than they can with just strict pull-ups.
 The reason being is because the movement of the hips means that less muscular tension needs to be used by the back and the biceps.

-Now, stepping back a moment lets consider the pull-up in a more abstracted way.
-What A pull-up is merely a movement where when you hang from a bar and pull your way up with your chin over the bar.
+Now, stepping back a moment let’s consider the pull-up in a more abstract way.
+What a pull-up is merely a movement where you hang from a bar and pull yourself way up with your chin over the bar.
 Usually, this means getting your chin above the bar, but there are exceptions to this.
 For example, a scapular pull-up only brings your head up by about 2 inches.